 When decisions improve under a stable value specification, expected measurement outcomes and wellbeing can improve.

 This is a claim about modelling and decision-making under uncertainty.
-It does not require the assumption that “reality is only data”, nor that consciousness is fundamental in the physical sense.
-Both these claims are superfluous to the inquiry, but worth mentioning as objects, as they may be positioned as ways to stimulate popular understanding of the concept of relative realism.
+It does not require the assumption that ‘reality is only data’, nor that consciousness is fundamental in the physical sense.
+Both claims are superfluous to the inquiry, but are noted here because they are often used to frame related discussions.
+Here, representation determines what is visible to decision-making, and therefore what can be acted upon.

 Glossary of key terms used on this page